 Wind power benefits Iowa’s environment, economy and job market, communities, public health and quality of life.
 For these reasons, broad support for increasing wind energy in Iowa is strong.

 Iowa’s wind energy leadership provides important benefits.
 Wind energy is the lowest cost source of new electricity generation, which helps keep utility costs low and stable.
-Iowa’s wind sector supported between 7,000 and 8,000 jobs in 2016 while providing millions in revenue to landowners that host turbines and to counties in property tax revenue.
+Iowa’s wind sector supported over 3953 jobs in 2020 while providing millions in revenue to landowners that host turbines and to counties in property tax revenue.
 Iowa companies in the wind energy supply chain are located across the state.

 While Iowa’s wind leadership should be applauded, significant potential remains.
 Iowa has the technical potential to meet our electric needs many times over.
 Iowa can also build and sell wind energy, infrastructure and services to other states, increasing economic development and job opportunities.